MicrosoftEdge/MicrosoftEdge-Documentation/extensions/debugging-extensions/README.md

 1. Launch F12 by either navigating to the **"More (...)"** button and selecting **"F12 Developer Tools"** or by pressing F12 on your keyboard.
 2. Navigate to and select your extension's content script.
 Content scripts for extensions currently running will be depicted by a different folder for each extension.

- > NOTE: Only running content scripts will appear.
+Only running content scripts will appear.

 3. Place breakpoints for debugging by clicking to the left of the source code line number.